INTRODUCTION

-The Norfolk Arts Awards is a celebration of the very best of arts and culture from around the county, produced by the team behind the Autumn Festival of Norfolk (formerly The Hostry Festival).
+The Norfolk Arts Awards is a celebration of the very best of arts and culture from around the county, produced by the team behind the Autumn Festival of Norfolk.

-• You must fit into one of our 11 award categories.
-For more information scroll down to the AWARD CATEGORIES section.
+You must fit into one of our award categories, listed below:

 AWARD CATEGORIES